 A Living Laboratory for Teacher Ed

-One hundred, thirty-nine years after its founding, the Laboratory Schools at Illinois State University, Metcalf and University High School, continue to serve as clinical experience and practice sites for pre-service teachers and experimental teaching activities.
+The Laboratory Schools at Illinois State University, Metcalf and University High School, serve as clinical experience and practice sites for pre-service teachers and experimental teaching activities.
 The schools provide a “living laboratory” for research and applied practices to improve teaching and educational practice.

 A strong, innovative curriculum… University High School is a modern, well-equipped educational facility serving 600 students in grades nine through 12.
 With students enrolled from many school districts, University High is a diverse community of learners.
 Because the school is committed to providing a laboratory environment in which the very best classroom practice can flourish, the curriculum is innovative, strong, and continually reviewed.